Citation, DOI & article data

 - Haemophilus influenzae

-Infection gains access to the upper urinary tract by passing retrograde up the ureter from the bladder, facilitated by virulence factors which allow bacteria to adhere to the urothelium (e.g. adhesin P) and inhibit ureteric peristalsis (endotoxins) 1,5.
-The infection then passes into the collecting tubules and results in an interstitial nephritis, with resulting alterations in renal filtration and blood flow in the affected region.
-Localized ischemia secondary to inflammatory changes results in altered imaging and may eventually lead to necrosis and scar 2.
+Infection gains access to the upper urinary tract by passing retrograde up the ureter from the bladder, facilitated by virulence factors that allow bacteria to adhere to the urothelium (e.g. adhesin P) and inhibit ureteric peristalsis (endotoxins) 1,5.
+The infection then passes into the collecting tubules and results in interstitial nephritis, with resulting alterations in renal filtration and blood flow in the affected region.
+Localized ischemia secondary to inflammatory changes results in altered imaging and may eventually lead to necrosis and scarring 2.

 In many instances, the clinical presentation suffices for making the diagnosis.
 Situations in which imaging is indicated include: